felipeochoa/aqua-lisp/_posts/2014-10-24-a-python-dsl.md

 Of all the attributes possible, only `None` is not built into Lisp as a literal; we can leave it as a symbol for now and define it as an object later on.
+Although Lisp has a `string` type, unicode support across implementations is not great (and not guaranteed by the standard), so we'll represent the `identifier` and `string` literals with a UTF-8 encoded byte vector.
+The structure of the grammar fortunately lets us disambiguate between `identifier` literals, `string` literals, and `bytes` literals.

 It's worth noting that these choices for literals don't have to correspond to our run-time representations for objects.
 The real decision point will be when we implement the literal-creating nodes like `Str` from our Pythonic DSL.